Graduate Admissions

 Application Procedures

-3. References: Ask three referees to upload reference letters through the online application system.
-We are not always able to receive reference letters in the mail.
-Detailed information regarding reference requirements and instructions can be found on the Faculty of Graduate and Postdoctoral Studies webpage
+2. References: Ask three referees to upload reference letters through the online application system.
+Detailed information regarding reference requirements and instructions can be found on the UBC graduate studies page

-4.Transcripts: Scan and upload copies of all post-secondary transcripts to the online system.
+3.Transcripts: Scan and upload copies of all post-secondary transcripts to the online system.
 Note that these must be scans of an official transcript.
 Transcripts downloaded from your university's student portal are not acceptable.
 These uploaded copies of your documents will be used for initial evaluation of the applicant.
 Conditional admission offers may be made based on documents uploaded to the application system.
-You are not required to submit hard copies of your transcripts unless you are made an offer of admission.
+You are not required to submit hard copies of your transcripts unless you are admitted.
 Admission offers will not be finalized and applicants will not be allowed to register in a graduate program until one set of all required official academic records are received and validated by the University.
+For both domestic and international applicants, please read and follow the instructions on the UBC graduate studies page.

-5. Request an English Proficiency Test score to be sent to UBC if applicable.
+4. Request an English Proficiency Test score to be sent to UBC if applicable.
 Do not have your score sent directly to the Department.
 Applicants from a university outside Canada in which English is not the primary language of instruction must provide results of an English language proficiency examination as part of their application.
-You can find a great deal of information regarding whether you need to submit a score by visiting our FAQ page.
+You can find a great deal of information regarding whether you need to submit a score by visiting our Frequently Asked Questions section.
 Please note that scores expire two years after the test date.
 We are unable to accept expired scores.

 TOEFL: minimum score of 600 (paper version), 250 (computer version), or 100 (internet version).
 Institution code: 0965